Arsenal 1-1 Fulham: Thomas Vermaelen scores for both sides as Gunners lose ground on top four rivals

-Belgian international scores at either end as Arsene Wenger's side miss out on claiming sixth successive victory in the Premier League as Cottagers earn draw at the Emirates
+Belgian international's own goal almost caused defeat as Arsene Wenger's side miss out on claiming sixth successive victory in the Premier League as Cottagers earn

 By Simon Sinclair

-The Belgian international’s attempted tackle on John Arne Riise ended up in his own net as the full-back bore down on goal.
+The Belgian international’s attempted tackle on John Arne Riise ended up in his own net as the former Liverpool full-back bore down on goal.

-However, he made up for his mistake minutes later when he headed Theo Walcott’s cross past Mark Schwarzer to the relief of Arsene Wenger.
+However, he made up for his mistake minutes later when he headed Theo Walcott’s cross past Mark Schwarzer to the relief of Arsene Wenger's charges.

 The Cottagers also made two alterations to their team from last week with Riise coming in for Aaron Hughes after missing the draw with Sunderland to attend the birth of his son.